wilsonmar/wilsonmar.github.io/_posts/2019-05-15-tricentis.md

 To see what value is being viueled, temporarily put ".innertext=WRONG".

-Always define clean-up scenarios to clean up the test enviornment so that test steps after a step failure don't create a cascade of several failed steps, which make troubleshooting more difficult.
+Always define clean-up scenarios to clean up the test environment so that test steps after a step failure don't create a cascade of several failed steps, which make troubleshooting more difficult.

 Define recovery scenario for known responses such as setting a new password when the previous password expires (a common situation).